A basic WFS 2.0 GetFeature URL for requesting data has the following syntax:

 - LAYER_ID – the identifier of the LDS dataset

-Here are examples of some of the additional parameters you can use to filter or transform your request:
+The additional parameters you can use to filter or transform your request include:

 (EPSG for NZTM2000)